 Projections are based upon a number of assumptions and estimates that, while presented with numerical specificity, are inherently subject to significant business, economic and competitive uncertainties and contingencies, many of which are beyond our control and are based upon specific assumptions with respect to future business decisions, some of which will change.
 We may state possible outcomes as high and low ranges.
 Any range we provide is not intended to imply that actual results could not fall outside of the suggested ranges.
-The principal reason that we release guidance is to provide a basis for our management to discuss our business outlook with analysts and investors.
+The principal reason that we release guidance is to provide a basis for our management to discuss our business outlook with analysts and investors and we may decide to suspend guidance at any time.
 We do not accept any responsibility for any projections or reports published by any such third parties.